The Console Window shows errors, warnings and other messages generated by Unity.

 // Use GetComponent to access the component.
 Rigidbody rb = GetComponent<Rigidbody>(); Vector3 v = rb.velocity;

-When obsolete API calls are detected, Unity will show a warning message about them.
-When you double-click this message, Unity will attempt to upgrade the deprecated usage to the recommended equivalent automatically.
+When the Console detects obsolete API calls, Unity shows a warning message about them.
+When you double-click this message, Unity automatically attempts to upgrade the deprecated usage to the recommended equivalent .

 Log entry line count added in 2017.3 NewIn20173

 Search bar and clickable stack trace messages added in 2019.1 NewIn20191

 Did you find this page useful?
 Please give it a rating: